Professional Indemnity cover explained for freelancers, contractors and small to medium size businesses

 The governing bodies of the following professions: solicitors, accountants, financial advisers and architects, will insist that you carry Professional Indemnity Insurance.
 It is also stipulated by some client contracts.

-What does PI insurance cover?
+What does Professional Indemnity cover?

 Professional Indemnity can cover you for mistakes, including: professional negligence, unintentional breaches of copyright and/or confidentiality, data protection prosecution defence costs, loss or damage to documents.

-Which professions can benefit from PI insurance?
+Which professions benefit from PI insurance?

 PI insurance is not required by law for all professions in the UK.
 However, for some professions, including accountants, architects and solicitors it is a mandatory requirement as set by their respective regulatory and professional bodies.